iamkirankumaryadav/Tableau/README.md

 - They can also rename misspelled fields, split the field value in separate field.
 - Any changes made in Tableau are not written to native data source (Original data).
 - Changes are instead stored as `metadata` in a Tableau file called a Tableau Data Source `.tds`
+- `.twbx`: Tableau Packaged Workbook (Stores all the tableau sheets, dashboards, stories, copy of data used, images if used)